 Endpoint Specification

-Learn to send data to the Tealium Customer Data Hub using the HTTP API for events.
+This article describes how to send data to the Tealium Customer Data Hub using the HTTP API for events.

 This article provides the specification for the direct HTTP endpoint, which is used in any application that sends HTTP requests.